kasimali-dhuka/express-forge/README.md

 #### 7. What application types can I create?

-You can create two types of applications: web and api.
+You can create two types of applications: web and api, you can even create the mixture of both application by passing or selecting "both" in the app type option.

 #### 8. What template engines are supported?

 Currently, express-forge supports ejs, pug, and express-handlebars.

+#### 9. Which socket libraries does express-forge package integrate?

+express-forge currently supports [Socket.IO](https://socket.io) and [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) libraries.

-#### 9. How do I start the server?
+#### 10. How do I start the server?

 Navigate to the project directory and run: